Jobsite Sanitation

 1 per 20 Workers

-One toilet per twenty workers is the baseline for a single shift.
+One toilet per twenty workers suffices for crews of twenty or fewer.

 Female-Worker Add